-The functional currency of GSMIL, GSMIHL, GBHL and SHL is the Philippine peso, while that of Thai San Miguel Liquor Co.
+The functional currency of GSMIL, GSMIHL, GBHL and SHL is United States Dollar (USD), while that of Thai San Miguel Liquor Co.
 Limited (TSML) and Thai Ginebra Trading (TGT) is the Thailand Baht (THB).
-The assets and liabilities of TSML and TGT are translated into the presentation currency of the Group at the rate of exchange ruling at the reporting date and their income and expenses are translated at the average exchange rates for the year.
+The assets and liabilities of GSMIL, GSMIHL, GBHL, SHL, TSML and TGT are translated into the presentation currency of the Group at the rate of exchange ruling at the reporting date and their income and expenses are translated at the average exchange rates for the year.